Kits and Components

 - The long-awaited “How to Install a Pendant LED Strand“!
 (PDF)

 A: Sunlight is generally much brighter than indoor lighting (see exception in the next question).
 Even a partially cloudy day rivals the brightest indoor lighting.
 Just store your clasp on a sunny windowsill to keep it charged.
+Some household LED replacement bulbs will generate enough light for charging without generating too much heat (see below).
+Finally, as an alternative, see our USB version!

 Q: How can I use my jewelry if it’s overcast for a week?